The Amaranth, also known as amaranthus or sometimes called pigweed, is an easy to grow annual flowering plant.

 The Amaranth plant is resistant to disease and insects.
 In warm, humid weather, powdery mildew problems may arise.
 If disease or insect problems occur, treat the plant early using chemical or organic fungicides and insect repellants.

-Harvesting Amaranth Leaves can begin just after three weeks from sowing.
+Harvesting Red Amaranth leaves can begin just after three weeks from sowing.
 The tender leaves are usually tastier and creamier.
 Allowing the plants to grow results in very tall plants.

 Red Amaranthus grains are the seeds that develop once the amaranth plant has flowered.
 Harvesting the seeds takes more time than the leaves.

 Once the grain amaranths are ready for harvest, the amaranth flower stalks will start to dry out.
 If you rub the amaranth flowers gently and grains start to drop out you can cut the flowers and dry them.
-You can beat the flowers inside a bag to release the amaranth grains.
+You can beat the flowers inside a bag to release the amaranth grains to produce amaranth flour.

 This article provides a general overview of Amaranth plants and how to grow it.
 Now that you have all the information necessary to grow Amaranth successfully, it should not be hard to start growing Amaranth in your garden.